What is causing the rise in outboard fuel line problems? We’ve had problems with two hoses in the past three years.

-But I was curious about what had happened – both basic curiosity and wanting to write a post since others we know have had similar problems.
+I was curious about what had happened – both basic curiosity and wanting not to have continued problems.

-Dave began by trying to blow though the old hose.
+Dave, my husband, began by trying to blow through the old hose.
 He couldn’t in two out of the three sections.
 That confirmed a blockage.
 Or actually, at least two blockages.

 The first cut end of hose that I looked at didn’t seem to have a problem: